SiyanLuwi/SiyanLuwi/README.md

 </div>

 <div align="center">-------------------</div>
 I've been learning and applying various programming languages and I'm not very proficient yet.
-I want to pursue Web Development because lately I've been very fond of Vanilla JS, ReactJS, TailwindCSS, PHP and Laravel.
+I'm a System Support Specialist in Quezon City Hall. lately I've been very fond of ReactJS, TailwindCSS, PHP and Laravel.

-* 🧠  I'm learning ReactJS & Laravel
+* 🧠  I'm a System Support Specialist in QC-ITDD SDMD

 <div align="center">
     <b>Skills</b>